 Kids will be hard-pressed to go past The British Lolly Shop without stopping in, with two life-sized toy British soldiers guarding the entrance to the sweetest of destinations.
 Choose from nine varieties of bonbons as well as lemon sherbets, humbugs, Blackpool Rock, toffee, nougat, chocolate sweets and bars, with some of the finest quality confectionery and gourmet products from the UK.

-Cupcake Espresso and the Hunter Valley Chocolate Company will also provide the perfect sweet treat to enjoy while reading the latest children’s story or picture book from Village Books, which also stocks soft toys and handcrafted gift items.
+Cupcake Espresso and the Hunter Valley Chocolate Company will also provide the perfect sweet treat to relax with at the end of a long and enjoyable day in the Valley.